Yes, You Can Declutter Gifts - and Here's How

 Remember that people are not the things they give you.
 The gift is a token of friendship or love, that's all.
 The object is a symbol, no more.

 Now I realize that some symbols, such as wedding rings, convey feelings and promises that are profound.
 Of course these belongings are cherished, and their loss would be devastating.
 In fact, the choice to get rid of something like this is an emotional and significant statement of its own.

 But the vast majority of gifts we will receive are not intended to communicate so much, and we don't need to cling to them so tightly.
 The teacup Grandma gave you isn't an embodiment of her love.

-Is the item part of a collection that he loved and valued that just doesn't appeal to you?
+Q: Is the item part of a collection that he loved and valued but just doesn't appeal to you?

-Now if Uncle Jim gave you his tackle box, and you actually use it every time you go fishing and think of all he taught you about your favorite pastime, then of course you will want to hang on to it.
+Now, if Uncle Jim gave you his tackle box, and you use it every time you go fishing and think of all he taught you about your favorite pastime, then of course you'll want to hang on to it.
 But if you never fish any more, and the tackle box just gathers dust on a shelf in the basement, either repurpose it to hold something you will use on a regular basis, or pass it on to someone else.

-Clinging to something you don't like, or that no longer functions the way it was supposed to, or that winds up in the back of a closet again and again is not healthy.
-The person who gave you the gift didn't intend to burden you.
+Clinging to something you don't like, that no longer functions the way it was supposed to, or that winds up in the back of a closet again and again is not healthy.
+The person who wants to give you a gift doesn't intend to burden you.
 Don't let the item continue to be a little annoyance, creating resentment over time.
 You surely don't want such a negative emotion attached to your loved one.

 So get rid of the clutter without guilt, and keep the stuff that actually makes you happy and inspires happy memories.
-Let those items shine in your uncrowded home.
+In your uncrowded home, those items will shine.